metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 # My First Candy Machine

 The goal of this tutorial is to take you from zero to one: you will learn to install Sugar and use its basic commands to configure and deploy a candy machine to Solana's devnet.
-It will provide you with a foothold and enough knowledge that you can then use the rest of the developer resources to learn the more advanced details for using Sugar.
+It will provide you with a foothold on the basics and enough knowledge that you can then use the rest of the developer resources to learn the more advanced details for using Sugar.

 ## Prerequisite Knowledge

 * You should have a basic understanding of how to find and use a terminal on your OS, including navigating directories, and running commands: an example of a terminal for MacOS is [iTerm2](https://iterm2.com/).
+* You should have basic familiarity with what Solana is but don't need advanced technical knowledge.
+* You should have basic familiarity with the Metaplex Standard but, again, do not need advanced technical knowledge.

 ## Setup